 Aloysee Heredia Jarmoszuk

-Aloysee Heredia Jarmoszuk brings a wealth of experience in both public and private sectors to her role as Commissioner and Chair of the New York City Taxi and Limousine Commission (TLC).
-Most recently, Heredia Jarmoszuk served as Chief of Staff to the Deputy Mayor for Operations, where she oversaw and coordinated 25 City agencies and programs, including the TLC and the Department of Transportation.
+Aloysee Heredia Jarmoszuk serves as Commissioner and Chair of the New York City Taxi and Limousine Commission (TLC).
+Previously Heredia Jarmoszuk served as Chief of Staff to the Deputy Mayor for Operations, where she oversaw and coordinated 25 City agencies and programs, including the TLC and the Department of Transportation.
 In that position, Heredia Jarmoszuk has played an integral role in overseeing the City’s transportation policies, such as the implementation of the City’s for-hire vehicle license cap and driver pay protections.

 Prior to her tenure at the Mayor’s Office, Heredia Jarmoszuk served as the Chief of Staff for Central Operations at the Department of Education (DOE).
 Heredia Jarmoszuk oversaw 10,000 non-pedagogical employees to ensure high quality school environments for the City’s 1.2 million public school students.

-Before DOE, Heredia Jarmoszuk worked at New York University as the Chief of Staff for University Development and Alumni Relations and the Director of Institutional Philanthropy and Development at the New York Women’s Foundation.
-Heredia Jarmoszuk began her career in investment management.
+Before DOE, Heredia Jarmoszuk worked at New York University as the Chief of Staff for University Development and Alumni Relations and as the Director of Institutional Philanthropy and Development at the New York Women’s Foundation.
 Heredia Jarmoszuk began her career in investment management at Sanford C. Bernstein and served in various roles at Deutsche Bank, Lehman Brothers and Neuberger Berman.

-Heredia Jarmoszuk received her Bachelor’s degree from William Smith College in Geneva, NY and is a member of the Hobart and William Smith Colleges Board of Trustees.
+Heredia Jarmoszuk received her bachelor’s degree from William Smith College in Geneva, NY and served as a member of the Hobart and William Smith Colleges Board of Trustees between 2016 and 2020.
+She is a current member of the Board of Directors for the Hudson River Park Trust and of Asphalt Green, respectively.
 A native New Yorker, Commissioner Heredia Jarmoszuk still lives in Manhattan with her family and is a first-generation American.
 Her parents were both born in the Dominican Republic and immigrated to the United States over 50 years ago.

 Lauvienska Polanco was born and raised in Santiago, Dominican Republic and relocated to Manhattan to join her family at the age of 16 which is the borough where she has resided ever since.
 She enrolled at John Jay College of Criminal Justice where she graduated with honors.
 Having demonstrated a keen and intuitive grasp of politics at an early age, Commissioner Polanco decided to pursue an education in law at Pace University School of Law.